KSaiAkhil17h75a0502/linux_server_configuration/README.md

 You should see the username changed again in command line, and type

         66. psql
-to get into postgres command line
+to get into postgres command line.

 12. Now we create a user to create and set up the database.
 I name my database **catalog** with user **catalog**

         67. CREATE USER catalog WITH PASSWORD [your password];